esraasalah97/Dell-Technologies-UI-Automation-Task/README.md

 ### Getting Started

 - Clone the repository on your machine using url: https://github.com/esraasalah97/Dell-Technologies-UI-Automation-Task
-- Open the repo in eclipse.
+- Open the repository in eclipse.

 ### The solution Implemented with Selenium and Java